deconf/Clicky-Analytics-for-WP/readme.txt

 We are constantly improving our plugin, sometimes the video tutorial may be a little outdated.

-= More Questions? =

-A dedicated section for Wordpress Plugins is available here: [Wordpress Plugins Support](https://deconf.com/ask/)

 == Screenshots ==

-1. Clicky Analytics
+1. Clicky Analytics stats
-2. Clicky Analytics Top Pages, Top Referrers and Top Searches
+2. Clicky Analytics Top Pages, Top Referrers and Top Searches stats
 3. Clicky Analytics Settings
 4. Clicky Analytics statistics per page on Frontend
-5. Clicky Analytics Dashboard
+5. Clicky Analytics Dashboard statistics

 == License ==

 This plugin it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Changelog ==
+= 1.6.1 =
+* Bug Fixes:
+	* multiple text domain fixes for i18n

 = 1.6 =
 * Enhancements:
 	* major tracking code upgrade, uses the latest Clicky tracking code (with navigator.sendBeacon)